murphyjoseph/Reactive/README.md

 - I call the props bindings because if you were to reference them they would sometimes be this.props.props which I think looks silly and bindings helps resolve that.

 ### Issues to be Resolved
+- Implement a consistent method of merging passed and default bindings.
 - Documentation needs to be implemented to explain the file structure.
 - Warnings need to be implemented
 - Review performance of rendering times and implement more performant options.